-For public companies, one of the simplest ways to communicate financial stability to shareholders is through dividend payments.
-The most established companies often share a portion of their profits with investors, rewarding them with dividends — either as a cash distribution or additional shares of stock.
+For public companies, one of the simplest ways to communicate financial stability to shareholders is through cash dividend payments.
+The most established companies often share a portion of their profits with investors, rewarding them with cash dividends.
 For investors, dividends provide a steady stream of passive income.

 Owning dividend-paying companies through exchange-traded funds (ETFs) can be highly efficient.
 A dividend ETF is a fund that invests exclusively in dividend-paying companies.
 Fund managers select these companies based on specific attributes such as size, industry, geographic region, and dividend history.
 Next, they group them into a basket of holdings representing an investment category such as “dividend aristocrats.”